-When new personal injury cases come into our office, an attorney will first consider the projected statute of limitations or the deadline by which a case must be filed.
+When new personal injury cases come into our office, a St. Louis injury law expert will first consider the projected statute of limitations or the deadline by which a case must be filed.
 While the exact date may be argued, these deadlines must be followed carefully and, if missed, will result in a case being permanently dismissed by a court.
 In this article, we will first look at why statutes of limitations are important in personal injury claims, the Missouri statute of limitations for personal injury cases, and the exceptions to the statutes.

 What is a Statute of Limitations?

 Statutes of limitations are procedural limits to when a lawsuit can be filed.
 Each state has its own limitation period, ranging from one to six years after the injury occurs.
 Though sometimes frustrating for injured parties, these limitations periods are important to the civil justice system.
 Statutes of limitations were created to allow injured parties time to collect and analyze information and evidence at their disposal and are important as not to bog down the court system with cases that have not been thoroughly vetted.
 Additionally, a limitation on the period within which a case can be filed helps accused parties since evidence, both physical and in the form of testimony, can be lost to time.
 Overall, statutes of limitations on personal injury cases are important to ensure justice comes to all parties.

 When is the deadline to file a personal injury claim in Missouri?